7 local service business strategies for 2026 growth

 6. Expand reach with localized content and social media campaigns

-Content tailored to your neighborhood or city makes your local service business relatable and visible.
+Content tailored to your city or neighborhood makes your business visible and relatable.

-• Create blog posts about local events or issues
+• Write blog posts about local events or issues

 • Partner with community groups for joint campaigns